allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 4. In the Master Shift Type Grid dialog, right-click Add.

-A. Enter the Shift Type name and pick a color for it.
+1. Enter the Shift Type name and pick a color for it.

-B. Light pastel background colors are easier to read.
+2. Light pastel background colors are easier to read.

 5. Click off the line to save and click OK.